TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/PublishExtension/Index.rst

 Publish your extension
 ======================

-By publishing an extension to the
-`TYPO3 Extension Repository (TER) <https://extensions.typo3.org/>`__, we mean making it publicly available.
-Follow these steps, we recommend to do all of these.
+Follow these steps to release your extension publicly in the TYPO3 world:

-#. :ref:`Publish source code on a public Git hosting platform <publishExtensionGit>`
+#. :ref:`Publish the source code on a public Git hosting platform <publishExtensionGit>`
 #. :ref:`Publish your extension on Packagist <publishExtensionPackagist>`
 #. :ref:`Publish your extension on TER <publishExtensionTer>`
-#. :ref:`Add webhook for documentation <publishExtensionDocumentation>`
+#. :ref:`Publish its documentation in the official TYPO3 documentation <publishExtensionDocumentation>`
 #. :ref:`Set up translations <publishExtensionTranslation>` on Crowdin

-*TYPO3 - Inspiring people to share*
+– *TYPO3 - Inspiring people to share*

 .. index:: Extension development; Git